 Born in the year 1972 to Mary and Joseph Reyda, the not-yet-a-veterinarian-because-he-would-be-just-a-wee-infant grew up in the placid yet loving burg of Sherman, New York, nestled in the westernmost area of Chautauqua County.
-It was here alongside his friends and family that his interests in animals, puppetry, Star Wars, suede, lobster fishing and kiwi fruit were forged.
+It was here alongside his friends and family that his interests in animals, puppetry, Star Wars, suede, lobster fishing, and kiwi fruit were forged.
 He graduated high school in 1990 from Sherman Central School (“SCS IS THE BEST!!)*.
-The exquisite foundation he received from his teachers, coaches, cafeteria workers, custodians and assorted bus drivers was invaluable to his future academic forays.
+The exquisite foundation he received from his teachers, coaches, cafeteria workers, custodians, and assorted bus drivers was invaluable to his future academic forays.

 He matriculated at SUNY Geneseo, earning a B.S in Biology.
 His academic adviser told him “Your grades stink and you won’t get into vet school.
 Have another plan.”
 This seemed to Andy an example of poor advice from an adviser.
-On his own accord he assumed the role of “Bio Geek” for his remaining 3 years at Geneseo and found himself being accepted at Ross University School of Veterinary Medicine.
+On his own accord, he assumed the role of “Bio Geek” for his remaining 3 years at Geneseo and found himself being accepted at Ross University School of Veterinary Medicine.
 Two laborious years in veterinary school on the island of St. Kitts, followed by a year of clinical study at the University of Missouri-Columbia, he received his Doctorate in Veterinary Medicine in 1998.
 Dr. Reyda began practicing veterinary medicine and surgery in Buffalo (Ellicott Small Animal Hospital) where he met his wife Laura while taking care of her Golden Retriever Cody, who was suffering from bone cancer.
 In her words, “I lost my dog but gained a husband out of the deal”.
-Together they have 2 beautiful boys and enjoy spending time with their rent-a-cat Timbit.
+Together they have 2 beautiful boys and enjoy spending time with their dog Bobby and cat West.
 Dr. Reyda became the owner of Village Veterinary Clinic of Hamburg in 2006.

-Dr. Botero earned his degree in Veterinary Medicine from University of Antioquia, Colombia.
+Dr. Botero earned his degree in Veterinary Medicine from the University of Antioquia, Colombia.
 He then moved to Mexico and completed a small animal rotating internship and residency at Universidad Nacional Autonoma de Mexico (Veterinary Specialty Hospital, UNAM).
-He has been practicing veterinary medicine since 1998 and has special interests in internal medicine, cardiology and emergency and critical care.
+He has been practicing veterinary medicine since 1998 and has special interests in internal medicine, cardiology and emergency, and critical care.

 Dr. Sumner earned her Bachelor of Science degree in Zoology from the University of Florida and her Doctor of Veterinary Medicine at Tufts Cummings School of Veterinary Medicine.
 She then moved to Syracuse, New York where she completed an emergency and small animal medicine rotating internship at the Veterinary Medicine Center of Central New York.
 In her free time, Dr. Sumner has a strong case of wanderlust.
-During vet school she was able to spay and neuter animals in the Galapagos as well as volunteer in Sri Lanka with elderly and disabled elephants.
+During vet school, she was able to spay and neuter animals in the Galapagos as well as volunteer in Sri Lanka with elderly and disabled elephants.
 Dr. Sumner is dedicated to her patients and making sure they live happy, healthy lives with their families.

-Dr. Eliana Cely, earned her degree in Veterinary Medicine from Universidad De La Salle Colombia.
+Dr. Eliana Cely earned her degree in Veterinary Medicine from Universidad De La Salle Colombia.
 She completed one year in a small animal rotating internship at Universidad Nacional Autónoma de Mexico (UNAM) and completed her residency in internal medicine and surgery at Universidad Autónoma del Estado de Mexico (UAEM).
 While she was studying in Colombia and Mexico, she worked closely with patients rehabilitating from neurological and orthopedic problems.